101913515/Zeros-And-Ones-To-Morse/README.md

 # Zeros-And-Ones-To-Morse
-Uses Zeros and Ones as Dots and Dashes to Mimic Morse Code and coverts it to Letters and Words
+Uses Zeros and Ones as Dots and Dashes to Mimic Morse Code and coverts it to Letters and Words Intended for project use and prone to bugs.